avelino/awesome-go/README.md

 ## Server Applications

 - [algernon](https://github.com/xyproto/algernon) - HTTP/2 web server with built-in support for Lua, Markdown, GCSS and Amber.
+- [Bifröst](https://bifroest.engity.org/) - Highly customizable SSH server with several ways to authorize a user how to execute its session (local or in containers).
 - [Caddy](https://github.com/caddyserver/caddy) - Caddy is an alternative, HTTP/2 web server that's easy to configure and use.
 - [consul](https://www.consul.io/) - Consul is a tool for service discovery, monitoring and configuration.
 - [cortex-tenant](https://github.com/blind-oracle/cortex-tenant) - Prometheus remote write proxy that adds add Cortex tenant ID header based on metric labels.